You’ll agree with me on this one.

 Technology has only one purpose – to give you more free time to do things you enjoy doing.

-If you wish to take full advantage of technology, choose a high-speed Internet connection.
-It may look like a waste of money but it’s not.
+It may appear a waste of money, but it’s not.
 A high-speed connection lets you complete tasks at hand in less time so you can have more time to focus on studies.

 Maintain a ‘To Do’ List

 Staying focused on your studies can be easier if you know how you’re going to spend your day.